Agneepath (2012 film): Plot

-Fifteen years later in 1992, Vijay rises through the ranks to become Lala's trusted lieutenant.
-Meanwhile, Commissioner Eknath Gaitonde, who has observed Vijay's journey, covertly attempts to curb the crime syndicates of Mumbai.
+Over in 1992, Vijay has risen through the ranks to become Lala's trusted lieutenant, while being quietly supported by Commissioner Gaitonde, who sees him taking on the underworld.
 Kancha, seeking to extend his drug empire into the city, dispatches his emissary Shantaram to bribe influential officials, including the Home Secretary of Maharashtra, Borkar.
-However, Vijay, ever strategic, intercepts Borkar's smuggling operations and forces him to capitulate, securing a monopoly for Lala's syndicate.
-In recognition of this triumph, Lala rewards Vijay with control over Dongri.
+However, Vijay outmaneuvers Borkar and secures a monopoly for Lala's syndicate; in response, Lala rewards Vijay with control over Dongri.